blooo-io/hw-app-klaytn/README.md

 ## @ledgerhq/hw-app-helium

-Ledger Hardware Wallet Helium JavaScript bindings.
+Ledger Hardware Wallet Klaytn JavaScript bindings.

 ***

 ## Are you adding Ledger support to your software wallet?

-You may be using this package to communicate with the Helium Nano App.
+You may be using this package to communicate with the Klaytn Nano App.

 For a smooth and quick integration: